 - "Why are you poisoning your body [with medication] when you can go natural?"
 Why do you still eat processed food?

-- "Being high is a cure for MS." Medical marijuana is still illegal here, and it's not a cure, but can diminish some symptoms.
+- "Being high is a cure for MS." Medical marijuana is still illegal here (in Australia), and it's not a cure, but can diminish some pain symptoms for some people.
+Plus you don't get "high" from MM.

 - "Why do you have a disabled parking sticker/permit?
 You don't look disabled?!"
 Zark off.